Abstract geometric composition with a mirrored human silhouette facing a neural network pattern, divided by a bold red line

 Why the Mirror Points Both Ways

-The thing I didn't expect is how much the game reveals about the player.
+What I didn't expect is how much the game reveals about the player.

 The Real Question Behind the Game